noahp/python-riptr/README.md

 ```bash
 pip install riptr
 ```
-This adds the `riptr` and `rtr` cli tools to you python environment path.
+This adds the `riptr` and `rtr` cli tools to your python environment path.

 # Usage
 ```bash